BaksiLi/Onesimus/README.md

    The default folder for storing snippet rules for [UltiSnips](https://github.com/SirVer/ultisnips).
 The folder under `~/.vim` should be of limited use.

 Notice that these folders and files are autoloaded even for the first time your `.vimrc` is sourced.
 Adding of any new functionalities will not need manual loading as placing them in their corresponding folder should suffice.

-## Notice on the conventions
-- The naming convention mostly followed the style of neovim (although I dislike it).
-- Comment Rule Lines in vimscripts is chosen as `" ------ ------`.
-- [Google Style Guide of VimScript](https://google.github.io/styleguide/vimscriptguide.xml), which can be linted using [vint](https://github.com/Vimjas/vint).

 ## Acknowledgements
 Unless otherwise specified, the repository is Copyright BaksiLi, and are licenced under the [MIT Licence](./LICENSE).